onetwopunch/vault-and-client/README.md

 of this user so it's always logged in as the admin.
 There are obviously other ways of doing this that are more secure, but this method illustrates well how the vault agent can and should be configured.

-To run the initial terraform apply, you'll need to initialize vault and set the root token
+To run the initial terraform apply, you'll need to initialize vault and set the root token.
+You won't have to go through this every time you make a change to terraform.

 ```
 sudo -su vault-admin